 “A simple, inexpensive solution”

-How itemit is helping make research easier
+How itemit is helping with equipment tracking

 When the future is being created, it’s more important than ever to keep track of the tools and equipment that are helping to build it.
 This is well known by Professor Simone Hochgreb of Reacting Flows.

 Reacting Flows is a research group in the University of Cambridge’s Engineering Department.
 Their goal is to better understand the physics of reactions during energy conversion.
 With this understanding they plan on taking the applications everywhere, ultimately creating a more efficient energy conversion process, and less emissions with more economical energy convertors.

 Of course, this requires a lot of equipment both large and small.
 Not only this, but with a consistent rotation of students, this equipment is a lot more difficult to track and inventory.
 It is also imperative that equipment isn’t mixed up or misused.
 To help with these difficulties and potential problems, Professor Hochgreb reached out to itemit.
 Find out more about the problems, and the solutions, below.